Chapter 21. Muscular System

 ○ Requires new ATP supply and Ca2+ removal

-○ When ATP detaches myosin from actin, actin filaments slide, leading to muscle fiber relaxation
+○ When ATP detaches myosin from actin, the actin filament momentarily slips, causing the muscle fiber to relax.

 Figure 7.
 Regulation of muscle contraction by calcium

-① Motor Unit : A motor neuron and the muscle fibers it controls
+① Motor unit: a single motor neuron and all the muscle fibers it controls.

-○ Tension depends on the number of contracting muscle fibers and the speed of contraction
+○ Tension is influenced by both the number of contracting fibers and the speed (rate) of contraction.

 Table 2.
 Comparison of Slow-Twitch and Fast-Twitch Muscle Fibers